SceneGate/Yarhl/docs/guides/Yarhl-nutshell.md

 ```

 But if you want to iterate over the full tree of nodes, that is, including the
-children of your childrens (like `node` in the above example), you can use the
+children of your children (like `node` in the above example), you can use the
 `Navigator`.

 ```csharp